khamilion/Seminar-in-Advanced-SD/README.md

     Methods:

          -  main():
               Entry point of the program.
 Start here.
-All other functions are called form main().
+All other functions are called from main().

          -  get_data(url):
               Uses the url paramater to make a request to the website with requets package